simoneromano96/db-engines-benchmark/README.md

 # db-engines-benchmark

-This repo is used to test various queries against different databases from a Rust Backend.
+This repo is used to test various queries against different databases from a Rust Backend, only rust-native db clients will be taken into account.

 Every backend uses only pure queries, meaning that most of the work will be done from a client (if not implemented already I'll implement it).